Hobart, Launceston, Cradle Coast

 Please note: international students should refer to this page to get an indicative course cost.

-Semester 1 and Semester 2: Two hour lecture and one hour tutorial weekly.
+Two hour workshop and one hour tutorial weekly.

 |Timetable||View the lecture timetable | View the full unit timetable|